yarrache55/spot-the-difference/README.md

 # Spot The Difference - Spring MVC

-This project is a classic Spring MVC web application for a "Spot the Difference" game with authentication, leaderboard, and game save/load.
+This project is a Spring MVC web application for a "Spot the Difference" game with authentication, leaderboard, and game save/load.

 ## Tech stack